Janssenhidal/Countries_API/app/README.md

 ### What I learned

-Overall in this project I have learned a lot of new valuable things.
-Some of which are the ability to use Vuex, auto-search completion and filtering a list.
+Overall in this project I have learned a lot of new valuable things, some of which are the ability to use Vuex, auto-search completion and filtering a list.

 ### Continued development